MarsModus/portfolio/README.md

 # portfolio
-This is was portfolio website.
+This is was my first portfolio website.
+Where I wrote and added whatever I could and though was worth mentioning.